SpellarBot/open-data-catalog/README.md

 The summary page for each dataset provides metadata about the published information as well as a subset of records in various formats.

-Note that some agencies may require a user to be authenticated in order to download data.
+Note that some agencies may require a user be authenticated in order to download data.

 -----